 Who performs your hair transplant?

-Hair transplants should only be performed by a surgeon with adequate training and experience in dermatology and surgical hair transplants.
+Hair transplants should only be performed by a surgeon with sufficient training and experience in dermatology and surgical hair transplants.

 You may find that there are clinics offering surgical hair transplants that are performed by people who aren’t trained surgeons.
 Having treatment with these clinics can be quite dangerous as the staff may not have surgical training, which increases the likelihood of complications occurring both before and after treatment.

 Hair transplant surgery usually takes around two to eight hours to complete.
 You may also need to have more than one surgery, depending on how large the area you want to be treated is.

 A hair transplant is usually carried out using local anaesthetic with sedation.
 This is given to you before surgery and will only numb the areas you are having treated.
 Although you will be awake during surgery, you should not feel any pain.

 There are two main ways a hair transplant can be performed: